amandawraymond/gender_blender/README.md

 ##Improvements
 * Unit testing in Rspec for calculations/ improved TDD practices
 * Wrap gender predictin/naive bayes calculations in a gem for community re-use
-* Front-end design and styling
+* Front-end design and styling (MAKE MOBILE RESPONSIVE)

 ##Assignment